-The board of deacons shall consist of male members possessing the qualifications described in I Tim 3:8-13.
+The board of deacons shall consist of members possessing the qualifications described in I Tim 3:8-13.
 The board of elders shall act as the nominating committee for deacons and shall welcome input from the congregation.
 After prayerful review, one nomination per needed deacon position shall be submitted to the congregation for their approval.
-They shall be confirmed by two-thirds (2/3) majority of the active membership present, who choose to vote, at a duly called business meeting.
-Upon confirmation by the congregation, the board of elders, at their discretion, may appoint the nominee to the office of deacon.
+They shall be confirmed by a two-thirds (2/3) majority of the active membership present, who choose to vote, at a duly called business meeting.